-- 1. Describe how social, economic, and political forces shape the healthcare system and the environment in which it functions. - 2.
-Demonstrate effective communication skills in health administration professional practice. - 3.
-Apply basic quantitative skills and methods to evaluate and distribute data/information for use in health administration. - 4.
-Identify and critically evaluate current literature in the field of health administration. - 5.
-Demonstrate an appreciation of diversity in health-related administrative practice. - 6.
-Critically assess emerging trends and describe their potential impacts on operations in health-related administrative practice. - 7.
-Apply foundational ethical, legal, and regulatory principles to health-related decision making and problem solving.
+- Describe how social, economic, and political forces shape the healthcare system and the environment in which it functions. - Demonstrate effective communication skills in healthcare administration professional practice. - Apply basic quantitative skills and methods to evaluate and distribute data/information for use in healthcare administration. - Identify and critically evaluate current literature in the field of healthcare administration. - Critically assess emerging trends and describe their potential impacts on operations in healthrelated administrative practice.

+- Demonstrate an appreciation of diversity in health-related administrative practice. - Apply foundational ethical, legal, and regulatory principles to health-related decision making and problem solving.